brianhigh/research-computing/programming_and_version_control_class.md

 * Validate input (with e.g., regular expressions)
 * Use resources wisely (RAM, CPU, storage)
 * Use language "idiomatically" - as designed to be used
+* Use clear comments, descriptive and consistent variable naming scheme

 ## Programming Examples